According to the Bureau of Labor Statistics, three million employees have voluntarily left their jobs every month in America since June 2017.

-The longer employees are retained, the higher level of performance they provide.
-Be it in retail, hospitality, customer service, medical care, or the like, they know your organization like the back of their hand — and are able to deliver accordingly.
-Long employee tenure creates high workplace morale as well.
-This comes with its own myriad of benefits such as increased productivity, improved workplace culture, less employee stress, and happier, healthier workers.
+The longer employees are retained, the higher the level of performance they provide.
+Regardless of the industry, long term employees know your organization like the back of their hand.
+Seasoned employees create high workplace morale as well.
+This comes with the added benefits of increased productivity, improved workplace culture, and happier, healthier workers.

-Employee retention is a balancing act, one of which many factors come into play.
-Therefore, before you’re able to deploy a high-level retention strategy, you must first have a high-level understanding of the deep inner workings of employee retention (i.e. the psychological factors.)
+Employee retention is a balancing act, one where many factors come into play.
+Therefore, before you’re able to deploy a high-level retention strategy, you need a high-level understanding of the inner workings of employee retention (i.e. the psychological factors).

 Psychological Factors of Employee Retention

-Ever heard of Maslow’s Hierarchy of Needs?
-If you have, it’s no surprise — this concept is widely understood as a fundamental understanding of human motivation, one of which is fittingly adopted by HR professionals who want to improve employee performance and retention.
+Consider Maslow’s Hierarchy of Needs.
+This concept is widely understood as a fundamental understanding of human motivation, that is adopted by HR professionals who want to improve employee performance and retention.

 - Social (or love/belonging)

 Fortunately, offering a work environment which caters to Maslow’s Hierarchy of Needs is more straightforward than you may think: